 Detachable lens cameras will not be permitted onsite.
 All other non-professional cameras will be permitted.
 Please refrain from using a flash, during the performances.
 It can be very distracting.

 Can I use video or audio recording devices?

-Ottawa Grassroots Festival reserves the right to take photographs/video of guests while on site at the Festival premises to be used for commercial or promotional purposes.
+Ottawa Grassroots Festival reserves the right to take photographs/video either physically or virtually of guests while on site at the Festival premises or online to be used for commercial or promotional purposes.

 How can I volunteer?

-Here are some things we can use your help with: food preparation, sales (food, pin and CDs), surveys, drivers, signage, green room prep, volunteer check-in, set-up /tear-down work and the silent action.
-If you are interested or know of anyone who might be interested in volunteering for OGF, contact us through the e-mail on the volunteer page.
-We will love hear from you.
+Here are some things we can use your help with: sales (food, pin and CDs), surveys, signage, volunteer check-in, and the silent action.
+If you are interested or know of anyone who might be interested in volunteering for OGF, contact us through the volunteer page.
+We would love to hear from you.

 What kids’ activities are there?

 There will be a Kidzone, a workshop for babies and toddlers and youth performers.

 We are proud to be an official not-for-profit festival, run completely by dedicated volunteers.
 OGF’s mission statement is: “Cultivating Community ” means we reach out to all communities and encourage them to come together and celebrate music.
 Volunteers, sponsors, artists and festival patrons celebrate, share and learn together in a barrier-free environment.